dumiqo/booklist/README.md

 - [ ] Envisioning Information [📖](https://www.goodreads.com/book/show/17745.Envisioning_Information)
 - [ ] The Illusion of Life: Disney Animation [📖](https://www.goodreads.com/book/show/106731.The_Illusion_of_Life)
 - [ ] Hyperbole and a Half, by Allie Brosh [📖](https://www.goodreads.com/book/show/17571564-hyperbole-and-a-half)
+- [ ] How Buildings Learn: What Happens After They're Built [📖](https://www.goodreads.com/book/show/38310.How_Buildings_Learn)
+- [ ] The Wealth of Humans: Work, Power, and Status in the Twenty-first Century [📖](https://www.goodreads.com/book/show/25663661-the-wealth-of-humans)
+- [ ] Three Felonies A Day: How the Feds Target the Innocent [📖](https://www.goodreads.com/book/show/6611240-three-felonies-a-day)
+- [ ] Work Less to Live Your Dreams: A practical guide to saving money and living your dreams [📖](https://www.goodreads.com/book/show/30289284-work-less-to-live-your-dreams)

 # Finances
 - [ ] ⭐️ **The Little Book of Common Sense Investing** [📖](https://www.goodreads.com/book/show/171127.The_Little_Book_of_Common_Sense_Investing)